Welsh football league system: Tier 3: Ardal Leagues

-Since the 2020–21 season, the Football Association of Wales has run the third tier after a review of the Welsh league pyramid.
-Tier 3, called the Ardal Leagues is split into a Northern and Southern League, with each league divided into two regionally based divisions, giving North East, North West, South East and South West leagues, each consisting of a maximum of 16 clubs.
-In an attempt to avoid dividing the current Mid-Wales teams across all four leagues, the North-East league contains a large contingent of the Mid-Wales teams.
+Following a review of the Welsh league pyramid, since the 2020–21 season the Football Association of Wales has run the third tier.
+Tier 3, called the Ardal Leagues, is split into a Northern and Southern League, with each league further divided into two regionally based divisions, giving North East, North West, South East and South West leagues, each consisting of a maximum of 16 clubs.
+To avoid dividing the previous Mid-Wales teams across all four leagues, the North-East league contains a large contingent of the Mid-Wales teams.
 The North-West league contains the sides near the North Wales coast.
 To be eligible to join the league, clubs need to meet the criteria for FAW tier 3 certification.

-The Ardal Leagues structure replaces the former tier 3 leagues: Welsh Football League Division One, Mid Wales Football League Division One, Welsh Alliance League Division 1 and the Welsh National League Premier Division, leagues based in South Wales, Mid Wales, North West Wales and North East Wales respectively.
+The new structure replaces the former tier 3 leagues: Welsh Football League Division One, Mid Wales Football League Division One, Welsh Alliance League Division 1 and the Welsh National League Premier Division, which were based in South Wales, Mid Wales, North West Wales and North East Wales respectively.

-There are three relegated clubs from each of the tier 3 leagues at the end of each season.
+Three clubs are relegated from each of the tier 3 leagues at the end of each season.